cloudyskystack/birdhouse/birds/canary.md

 ### personality
 [canary] is a cheerful bird and can frequently be heard singing a tune! it likes to hang out with the other birds, sharing its positive vibes :)
 it has a childlike attitude towards most things, and believes anything can be solved if you put your mind to it. _if_ you put your mind to it.
-being effectively unemployed, [canary] seeks to help out around the birdhouse as much as it can. it seems to take
+being effectively unemployed, [canary] seeks to help out around the birdhouse as much as it can.

+[canary] loves to _make_ friends!

 ### relationships
 with [delta](https://cloudyskystack.github.io/birdhouse/birds/delta): [canary] thinks delta is so cool... [canary] goes to see all of its races. they play together a lot!
-with [morgan](https://cloudyskystack.github.io/birdhouse/birds/morgan): sometimes, [canary] and morgan stare at each other to try to figure out what the other bird is thinking. though [canary] is usually spacing out.
+with [morgan](https://cloudyskystack.github.io/birdhouse/birds/morgan): sometimes, [canary] and morgan stare at each other across the room to try to figure out what the other bird is thinking. though [canary] is usually spacing out.
 with [scarecrow](https://cloudyskystack.github.io/birdhouse/birds/scarecrow): [canary] is always glad to help scarecrow with all its project work, even though it has no idea what scarecrow is doing or how any of its thingamajigs work. [canary] mostly helps to collect scrap material.

 ### fun facts!